yousefahmed2004/HAKEEM/README.md

 **Active Development**

-Hakeem is designed as a modular architecture that can be extended with additional agents, workflows, integrations, and pharmacy services.
+Hakeem is designed as a modular architecture that can be extended with additional agents, workflows, integrations, pharmacy services, and intelligent automation capabilities.

 ---